 Students are responsible for property in the residence hall rooms, lobbies, and halls.
 Periodic inspections are made to determine possible damage to buildings.
 The cost of the damage is charged to the occupants of the room.
-Where the guilty party cannot be determined, the entire dormitory may be assessed for the damage.
+Where the guilty party cannot be determined, all occupants may be assessed for the damage.